 The office is a referral source to assist JSCC students and alumni with off-campus job searches.
 The staff cannont guarantee students or alumni employment, as all hiring decisions are made by individual employers.
-The emphasis is providing individuals with direction and the necessary tools for their job search, such as job placement referral; resume, cover letter, and thank-you letter preparation assistance; interviewing techniques; and general job search tactics.
-The staff maintains contact with area employers and provides information about off-campus job opportunities through the "Job Listings" page on the JSCC Placement and Career Services website; JSCC student e-mail; and other social media.
+The emphasis is providing individuals with direction and the necessary tools for their job search.
+The staff maintains contact with area employers and provides information about off-campus job opportunities through the "Job Listings" page on the JSCC Placement and Career Services website and JSCC student e-mail.